labcontrol-data/youtube_to_txt/README.md

 About
 ============

 This page provides information about the code that converts Youtube videos to text (txt).
-Access Python code here
+Access [**Python code here**](https://raw.githubusercontent.com/labcontrol-data/youtube_to_txt/main/code/recognizeTextYoutube.py).

 References